dart-lang/site-www/src/dart-2.md

 * [Dart 2 changes][] section of the [Dart Language Specification][] page
 * [About Dart SDK release channels and version strings][pre-release]
 * [SDK constraints][]
+* [Updating your pub package to Dart 2,][] an article that includes tips for updating your code and using Travis to perform continuous integration (CI) testing

 [analysis options file]: /guides/language/analysis-options#the-analysis-options-file
 [dartdevc]: {{site.webdev}}/tools/dartdevc